pcmillerAcme/docs/index.md

 The API described in this documentation is available at [service.acme.codes](http://service.acme.codes) and [api.acme.codes](http://api.acme.codes)

 Please note that access to the full service requires a business contract with ACME.
-The example workflows in this document can still be used, but without a contract the responses will be capped to only be useful in a 'demo' mode.
+The example workflows here can still be used, but without a contract the responses will be capped to only be useful in a 'demo' mode.

-The vast majority of API calls made available here can be experimented with by anyone with a browser, just try the links or cut and paste them to create your test codes!
+The majority of API calls made available here can be experimented with by anyone with a browser.
+Simply try the links directly, or copy, edit, and paste them to create your own test codes.

 Please contact sales@acme.codes for interest in unlimited near real time animated QR code generation.